 What Does a Small Business e-Commerce Bank Look Like?

 It’s effortless to find any bank to take your money.
-Within four miles from my home, there are at least 10 bank branches from at least five different banks and credit unions.
+Within four miles of my home, there are at least 10 bank branches from at least five different banks and credit unions.
 Needless to say, there is no shortage of options near me.

 However, that doesn’t mean they’re the best for a business just starting.
 A lot of banks appreciate high deposit balances and don’t offer large transaction allowances.
 High-dollar e-commerce businesses might see daily deposits from their payment processor and withdrawals for payroll and expenses, but those are scheduled and routine.